Dan has been a licensed journey-level electrician for 17 years. He has extensive experience in most areas of the electrical trade.

-Ceiling fan installation is not difficult, it just takes a little time to get all the pieces put together.
-More difficult is finding or creating a place to hang the fan from; ordinary electrical boxes of the type commonly used in home construction are not designed to accommodate either the weight of most fans or the vibration they produce.
+Installing a ceiling fan is not difficult, it just takes a little time to get all the pieces put together.
+More difficult is finding or creating a place to hang the fan from; ordinary electrical boxes commonly used in home construction are not designed to accommodate either the weight of most fans or the vibration they produce.

-Anytime a ceiling fan is to replace an ordinary light fixture, then, it is necessary to verify that the box it is to be hung from is rated for ceiling fans, and this usually means replacing the current ceiling electrical box, so let's start there.
+Anytime a ceiling fan is going to replace an ordinary light fixture, it is necessary to verify that the box it is to be hung from is rated for ceiling fans.
+This usually means replacing the current ceiling electrical box, so let's start there.

 Installing a New Electrical Box

 If access is possible above the ceiling where the box is located, it is a simple job to replace the current box with one rated for ceiling fans.

 - Remove any existing light fixture just as if you were going to replace it with a new light, and push any wires back into the attic.

 - From the attic side, remove the box from the rafter or joist it is nailed to, and replace it with a new box designed for a ceiling fan.

 - Push the wires back into the new box and connect them as they were, leaving the same wires that went to the light fixture free for use with the fan.

 - If access to the box is not possible through the attic, the box still needs to be replaced but it is a little more complex.
 The old box must still be removed by either breaking it apart with a screwdriver and hammer or prying it away from the ceiling joist, leaving any wires above the ceiling.
 Special boxes are available for mounting through a hole in the ceiling; they have expandable bars that will reach out to the joist on either side of the hole and by turning a nut on the bar will be pressed against and into the adjacent joists.